A Beginner's Guide to Reading and Understanding Your Insurance Policy

 These are additions or modifications to the standard policy.
 They can either add new coverages or modify existing ones.
 For example:

-• Homeowners: A "scheduled personal property" endorsement might add specific coverage for valuable jewelry or art.
+• Homeowners: A "scheduled personal property" endorsement might add specific coverage for valuable jewelry or art

-• Auto: A "rental car reimbursement" endorsement would cover the cost of a rental car after a covered accident.
+• Auto: A "rental car reimbursement" endorsement would cover the cost of a rental car after a covered accident

-• Health: Riders might cover specific benefits not included in the base plan.
+• Health: Riders might cover specific benefits not included in the base plan

 Endorsements allow you to tailor your insurance coverage to your unique needs.
+In 2025, digital-first insurers offer one-click endorsement additions through mobile apps, making customization easier than ever.

 A Step-by-Step Approach to Reading Your Policy